-Re-entry Following a Voluntary Separation from the College:
+Re-entry After a Voluntary Separation from the College

-A student who withdraws or is terminated from the College may, in most cases, apply for re-admission as a re-entry.
+A student who voluntarily withdraws from the College may, in most cases, apply for re-admission as a re-entry.
 Students will be permitted to re-enter twice with the approval of the Director of Education.
 If a student attempts to re-enter a third time, the approval of the designated corporate official will be required.
-Any student who is applying for re-admission must complete the entire application process.
+Any student who is applying for re-admission must complete the entire application process and must meet the admissions requirements in place at the time of reenrollment.
 Re-entering students are required to sign a new enrollment agreement, and both their financial aid status and satisfactory academic progress status will be reviewed and considered as part of the approval or denial process of the re-entry application.
 In addition, the student will be asked to satisfy all financial obligations from the previous enrollment periods to be considered for re-admission.
 A student that re-enters the College after 90 days from their last day of attendance will be re-enrolled as a new student through the Admissions department.
 Re-entry students have a drop/add period of two (2) weeks.

 All fees and adjustments are allocated on the enrollment agreement.
 Students who were dismissed from the College as a result of the Student Code of Conduct violations are not eligible for re-admission at any time.